wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/3-ai-builder-actions.md

 ### Use the model's inference

-For this exercise, you will use a Microsoft Excel file in OneDrive to store the text sentiment that is detected by the AI model.
+For this exercise, you'll use a Microsoft Excel file in OneDrive to store the text sentiment that is detected by the AI model.

 1. Create an Excel file named **AI Builder results.xlsx** in your OneDrive.